Peter Fox (Welsh politician): Background

-Cardiff Capital Region
+Career

 In 2013 Fox was a ministerial appointment to the Cardiff Capital Region Board and the subsequent Cardiff Capital Region Transitional Panel.

 In 2016 he was instrumental in negotiating and securing a City Deal worth £1.3 billion for the Cardiff Capital Region – the biggest City Deal in the UK.
 He was made Vice Chairman of the Cardiff Capital Region Joint Cabinet, holding the Portfolio for Business and Innovation.

 Fox was awarded an OBE in the 2017 New Year Honours, for services to the Cardiff Capital Region.

+Political career

+Local government

+Fox served as the Conservative county councillor for the Portskewett electoral ward on Monmouthshire County Council from 1997 to 2022.
+He was first elected in November 1997 and re-elected at the subsequent 2004, 2008, 2012, and 2017 elections, before standing down and not contesting the 2022 elections.

+Fox became Leader of Monmouthshire County Council in May 2008 when the Conservative group replaced the previous leader, Cllr Andrew Crump.
+Before this, he was Deputy Leader, with responsibility for education.
+He served as leader of the council until he was elected to the Senedd in May 2021.
+He stood down as Portskewett Councillor at the 2022 Monmouthshire County Council elections.

-Election to the Senedd
+Senedd

 Fox stood as Conservative candidate in the 2007 Assembly elections for the Newport East constituency, though failed to win.

-In March 2021 Fox was selected as the Conservative candidate in the Monmouth constituency, for the 2021 Senedd elections.
+In March 2021, Fox was selected as the Conservative candidate in the Monmouth constituency, for the 2021 Senedd elections.
 The sitting Conservative MS, Nick Ramsay, had been deselected by the local party.
 Fox won the election, on 6 May 2021, with a reduced majority of 3,485.

 He was appointed shadow minister for finance in late May 2021.
-Soon into his term, he called for Welsh Government-funded free parking and voucher schemes for town centres in Monmouth to provide a much needed boost to footfall, as well as leading the voices of concern regarding the relegation of the Abergavenny Women's Football Club.
+Soon into his term, he called for Welsh Government-funded free parking and voucher schemes for town centres in Monmouth to provide a much-needed boost to footfall, as well as leading the voices of concern regarding the relegation of the Abergavenny Women's Football Club.